mamba-org/mamba/README.md

 ```

 This would generate the test program `./test/test_mamba` under the `build`
 directory which you can execute with `make test`.
+To generate the executable
+`micromamba` also include the CMake option `-DBUILD_EXE=ON` in the above step.

 ### Support us